Senate Bill 111 Planning Authority

 Chief Jerry Moore, Police Chief Member

-The Response Plan was approved by the Attorney General on July 3, 2008.
+The Response Plan was first approved by the Attorney General on July 3, 2008.

-To view a copy of the approved plan, please click the
+To view a copy of the current, approved plan, please click the

 Marion County Law Enforcement Use of Deadly Physical Force Response Plan.